Intentionally working at something repeatedly in order to become proficient.

 Exercise has always been a regular part of my life.

-I was slowed down yet still determined to continue my "obsession" for years despite recurring back problems.
+I was slowed down yet still continued with my triathlon "obsession" for years despite recurring back problems.
 Then after training for and completing an exceptionally difficult event known as the American Triple T in Ohio, I decided I needed to take care of my back issue once and for all.

-After years of trying to manage this on my own, and trying what medical community had to offer, the final outcome was I was NOT a candidate for a surgical solution.
+After years of trying to manage the injury on my own, and trying what the medical community had to offer, doctors told me I was NOT a candidate for a surgical solution.
 It's not that I wanted surgery.
-I wanted pain relief, and I was bound to figure it out.
+I wanted pain relief, and better mobility and I was bound to figure it out.

 WHY EVERY BUSINESS OWNER NEEDS A PRACTICE